DanQZY/Assignment-1/README.md

 This industry talk enhanced my critical thinking and problem-solving skills, especially in areas like airline industry.
 I found the industry talk 1 particularly enriching as it challenged me to think outside the box.

 improvement on Assignment 1

 We can ask more problem related to industry.
+Air Asia employee could be sharing resources or platforms for skill-building in areas highlighted during the talk